OpenComm/OpenComm-Group/2011_2012/Oct31Nov13Cycle/Software/readme.txt

 To call joined(), all you need to do is press the J key, which should add mucopencomm to the mainspace.

 2) UI team has not yet changed the double click to a press and hold, however it will be done soon.
 In the meantime, once we have double-clicked we call kickoutUser() from KickoutListener class.
 Everytime we try and delete a person however, we keep on getting an XMPP Exception with my error message "Darn, can't kick this person out!".
 Could you take a look at this?

+3) I made it so that the S key would initiate new private spaces.